JayWood/the-seo-framework/readme.txt

 	* The SEO Bar's hover balloon is now aligned with its bar on Posts and Pages overview and to column in Term overview.
 	* The Custom Home Page Title JavaScript placeholder now updates to default when the Tagline is emptied.
 	* Translations with multiple variable strings can now safely be translated and switched around.
+	* The automated description orders are now translatable.
 	* LD+Json transient is also flushed on change within the SEO Settings page when the home page is a blog.
 	* Robots tag generation time.
 	* Removed break (`<br />`) closing tag throughout the plugin as we're not using XHTML in WordPress.